 Last season, Brogdon averaged 15.6 points, 3.2 assists, and 4.5 rebounds per game.
 Those are quality numbers for a starting shooting guard, and they represent an increase in averages from his second and first years in the NBA.
-His rookie year, Malcolm went for 10.2 points, 4.2 assists, and 2.8 rebounds on a nightly basis as a backup and eventual starting point guard.
-He bumped his stats to 13.0 points per game in his second year to go with 3.2 assists and 3.2 rebounds as he split the season as a point guard and, later on, a shooting guard in a backcourt with then newly acquired Eric Bledsoe.
+His rookie year, Malcolm went for 10.2 points, 4.2 assists, and 2.8 rebounds on a nightly basis as a backup, and eventual starting point guard.
+He bumped his stats to 13 points per game in his second year, to go with 3.2 assists and 3.2 rebounds.
+That year, he split the season as a point guard and at shooting guard in a backcourt with the newly acquired Eric Bledsoe.

-Needless to say, many will be expecting similar statistical increases to come along this season, and of course Brogdon has made massive improvements and has reliably produced on a nightly basis throughout his career, but it’s important to identify the context of the situation.
-Especially for this season, he’ll be stepping up into a bigger role in the offense, as the starting point guard of the Pacers, and he’ll no longer have the presence of a superstar, at least until Victor Oladipo returns from injury sometime in December or January, to take some of the pressure off.
+Many will be expecting similar statistical increases to come along this season, and of course Brogdon has made massive improvements and has reliably produced on a nightly basis throughout his career, but it’s important to identify the context of the situation.
+Especially for this season, he’ll be stepping up into a bigger role in the offense, as the starting point guard of the Pacers.
+He’ll also no longer have the presence of a superstar, at least until Victor Oladipo returns from injury sometime in December or January, to take some of the pressure off.